mcastells/samosxarray/README.md

     import samosxarray.samosxarray as sx

-* See samosxarray_demo.py for examples of reading a SAMOS .nc, making calculations, changing flag values, writing a SAMOS .nc.
+* See demo.ipynb or demo.py for examples of reading a SAMOS .nc, making calculations, changing flag values, writing a SAMOS .nc.

 ### Who do I talk to? ###